GoldbergLab/PyVAQ/README.md

 # PyVAQ

-Synchronized multiple video/audio acquisition software, lovingly written in python.
-A GUI allows acquisition and writing control and parameter settings, as well as monitoring the audio and video streams.
+Synchronized multiple video/audio acquisition software, written in python.
+A GUI allows acquisition and file writing control and monitoring.
 Video acquisition and writing are done asynchronously to avoid missing data.
 An arbitrarily-sized pre-buffer can be kept (limited by system memory resources).
-Triggering can be done manually (with a button in the GUI) or automatically with a volume-based trigger.
+Triggering can be done manually (with a button in the GUI), continuously, or automatically with a volume-based trigger.

 ## Multiprocessing